defencedog/orangepi3b_v2.1/OpPi3bv1.1_img_OPi3bv2.1.md

 fd               i2c-6        mem           rfkill       tty10    tty26  tty41  tty57  usb       vcsu
 ```

-If you observe github contents there is also a file `ap6256-wifi.service` but I have not used it because even without it my wifi is attached to _5G_ network
+If you observe github contents there is also a file `ap6256-wifi.service` but I have not used it because even without it wifi is stable

 Now finally reboot `sudo reboot`.
 After reboot this should be available
 ```